LukaDut7/MedicalBookingSystem/README.md

+# Medical Appointment Booking
-This project is created to review skills obtained during this course.
-I've created a unique website for StayHealthy company.
-Now users can book their appointsments and give reviews for doctors.
+- It is a website for StayHealthy company.
+The users can book their appointsments and give reviews for doctors.